 Present day Portimao reflects its commercial roots.
 Up until the 1980's the town had a large fishing and fish processing industry, this however was hit by recession and was largely replaced by the construction industry as the Algarve tourism boom took off.
 The town still has a large port, some rather charmless civic buildings and plenty of shopping.

 In terms of shops and markets there is a pretty good selection.
-For a bit of retail therapy there is Portimao Retail Park along with the nearby, newer Portimão Retail Centre.
+For a bit of retail therapy there is the out of town Portimao Retail Park along with the nearby, newer Portimão Retail Centre.

 In the town itself there are a number of shops centred on the pedestrianized streets of Rua Diogo Tomé and Rua da Portades da São João.
 Portimão Market on Avenida São João de Deus is a great place for buying fresh food with fish, seafood and farm produce all available.

 Of course Portimão is probably best known for the fantastic beach of Praia da Rocha.
 Located about 2 miles (3km) south of the town this is one of the most impressive stretches of sand on the Algarve coast.
 At the eastern end of the beach are the remains of a17th century sea fort - Forte da Santa Catarina, the terraces of which offer a great view over the beach below and the river to the other side.